jjamesstarkTestUser/utahCountyP45.github.io/README.md

-This site is meant to supply voters in the 45th precinct of Utah Countywith election information.
+This site is meant to supply voters in the 45th precinct of Utah County with election information.

 We are hosting on Github to allow for contributions from the community.